RobotNerd/prose-english-format/README.md

 ## File extension

-Prose files are text-only and use the file extension `.prose`.
+Proze files are text-only and use the file extension `.proze`.

 ## Grammar

-Prose documents are structured as a series of paragraphs.
-The rules below describe how prose expects the writing to be structured.
+Proze documents are structured as a series of paragraphs.
+The rules below describe how proze expects the writing to be structured.

 - Paragraphs are separated by at least one blank line.
   - Multiple contiguous blank lines are allowed.